Best Red Light Therapy Device for Home Use

 In this guide we will explain how light therapy works, what to look for in a high quality system, and why many professionals choose InLight Therapy systems for clinical and home use.

-Over the past six years I have used photobiomodulation therapy in clinical practice to support patients with pain, recovery, circulation, and wellness optimization.
+Over the past six years I have used photobiomodulation therapy in clinical practice to support patients dealing with pain, circulation challenges, recovery, and overall wellness optimization.

 What Is Red Light Therapy

-Red light therapy, also called photobiomodulation therapy or PBMT, uses specific wavelengths of light to support cellular activity in the body.
+Red light therapy, also called photobiomodulation therapy (PBMT), uses specific wavelengths of light to support cellular activity in the body.

 When these wavelengths penetrate the skin, they interact with the mitochondria, the energy producing structures inside cells.